 To better understand the impacts of time on the mesocosms, hierarchical clustering of samples, based on Bray-Curtis dissimilarity within each treatment, was used to identify groups of samples with similar responses over time.
 For all amendments, we observed two distinct groups of microbial communities.
 These groups were described as “early” for samples from days 7, 14, and 21 and “late” for samples from days 35, 49, and 97 (Figure 7-10).
 Within both early and late samples, we next identified specific OTUs that were significantly abundant (> 2 log fold change in abundance) in amended treatments relative to reference soils (Figure 11-16).
 OTUs with an LFC > 4 are in each group are considered “super responders”, their presence in early and late groups combined with a high LFC lead to this designation (Table 5-7).
 Roughly half (X%) of the amendment-specific enriched OTUs are associated with Proteobacteria, while the remaining are unclassified or associated with the Bacteroidetes, Planctomycetes, Actinobacteria, Firmicutes, and Chloroflexi.
 The most abundant amendment-specific OTUs were detected in compost amendments and were specifically associated with the phyla Chloroflexi.

 The phylogenetic association of the most enriched amendment-specific OTUs sequences in early and late samples were identified (Figure 17).
 In general, we observed patterns in the phylogenetic relationship between these OTUs.
 For example, Node 158 contains 10 OTUs most similar to known Proteobacteria and are only observed in compost-amended early and late samples.
 Three OTUs most similar to the Cellvibrio were detected only in early compost samples, with the exception of except for Otu00329 which was also responding in the early alfalfa microcosms, node 126.
 OTUs associated with Pseudomonas spp. were identified in alfalfa-amended samples and early mix-amended samples.
 Node 232 represents 5 OTUs associated with the phyla Bacteroidetes that are mostly associated with the early response groups for all alfalfa and mix groups.
 Several OTUs closely related to Chloroflexi Sphaerobacter, node 183, are present in early compost, except for Out00022, which was responding to early and late mix and compost.
 Node 201 contains five Otus from the phyla Planctomycetes, each of which was only responding during the late samples from each treatment.
 The exception being Otu00847, which was responding to the amendments in each response group of each treatment.
 Verrucomicrobia, node 212, are present as responders in the early alfalfa samples and swell as the early mix samples for Otu01345 Verrucomicrobia Verrucomicrobium.
-Node 186 represents eight Otus from the phyla Firmicutes, which are generally associated with alfalfa samples.
+Node 186 represents eight OTUs from the phyla Firmicutes, which are generally associated with alfalfa samples.
 Five OTUs represent Actinobacteria as responders, related to the genera Thermobifida, Cellulomonas, and Glycomcys as well as two unclassified sequences, generally associated with compost addition, node 193.
 Node 132 contains several OTUs from the phyla Proteobacteria and closely related to OTUs from the genera Haliea.

 Six responding OTUs originated from the amendments, and each of these “alien” OTUs responded only in the early treatment groups associated with the amendment from which they originated.
 Three OTUs from the compost amendment detected as responding are part of node 183.
 Interestingly, the “alien” compost OTUs did not persist into the late group, while the native but closely related Sphaerobacter was present in all compost and mix response groups.
 The “aliens” detected from the alfalfa amendment were distributed across the phyla Proteobacteria, and are associated with Gammaproteobacteria and Alphaproteobacteria (Figure 17).
-Finally, we evaluated the relative abundance of amendment-specific enriched OTUs in the total microbial community over time (Figure 20-25), identifying that largely these OTUs comprise a very small fraction (range X-Y%) of the total population.
+Finally, we evaluated the relative abundance of amendment-specific significantly enriched OTUs in the total microbial community over time (Figure 20-25), identifying that largely these OTUs comprise a very small fraction (range 1-7%) of the total population.